Why Enroll in Kinesiology at MSU?

 By clicking on the “Letters of Recommendation” tab in the Graduate Education Application Portal, you can add your recommenders’ information.
 You will be asked to waive or not waive access to the letters of recommendation you solicit.
 If you do not waive your access, it is likely that your letter of recommendation will have little impact on your evaluation for the program.

-Applicants should solicit three recommenders, who will each submit a recommendation letter and answer some program specific questions attesting to the applicant's academic ability or their professional qualifications -- e.g., professors with whom courses were taken, undergraduate degree advisor, or a professional supervisor.
-When an applicant adds the required information about each recommender, the system will automatically send a link through e-mail (from the email@example.com e-mail address) where the recommender can evaluate the candidate and submit a letter of recommendation.
-As a result, it is most helpful to solicit recommendations from individuals who best know the applicant's academic and professional skills.
-Letters from instructors who taught the candidate at the undergraduate level are particularly effective for this purpose, while letters from workplace supervisors may be less so.
+Applicants should solicit three recommenders, who will each submit a recommendation letter and answer some program specific questions attesting to the applicant’s academic ability or their professional qualifications — e.g., professors with whom courses were taken, undergraduate degree advisor or a professional supervisor.
+When an applicant adds the required information about each recommender, the system will automatically send a link through email (from the firstname.lastname@example.org email address) where the recommender can evaluate the candidate and submit a letter of recommendation.

 - Applicants need to be prepared to enter the following information into the Portal for each of their three recommendation writers: